attamatti/ABSL_OTF_GUI/README.txt

 3) if the version is > 3.X I'm sorry for doubting you

 4) run the commmand: python -m tkinter
-A test GUI should appear.
+-A test GUI should appear.

 5) If it doesn't the tkinter module is not installed correctly- run the command: pip install tkinter --user